One Step at a Time

 ABOUT SASTRA

-Founded on May 12, 2014, SASTRA Education Development (Strategic Transformation via Education Development) was established as a social enterprise dedicated to driving strategic transformation through education.
+Founded on May 12, 2014, SASTRA Education Development (Strategic Transformation via Education Development) is now known as SASTRA HUB was established as a social enterprise dedicated to driving strategic transformation through education.
 With a mission to develop human capital and eradicate poverty, SASTRA positions itself to serve the ASEAN region and beyond through impactful educational initiatives.
 By collaborating with corporate partners, non-profits, foundations, government agencies, and social enterprises, we ensure our efforts align with a shared vision of empowerment and progress.
 As a self-sustaining entity, we reinvest our profits into advancing SASTRA and its projects, ensuring long-term impact and continuous innovation.
-In 2020, all SASTRA projects were unified under SASTRA HUB, a pioneering initiative that champions social entrepreneurship by equipping individuals with the knowledge, resources, and networks necessary to create lasting change.

 OUR MILESTONES